Kowsalyasp/parentkarafmodule/sql readme.md

     max-length = It refers to the maximum length that a column should be provided. default-value = The default value is assigned to the column.
 It may be a boolean type.

+To modify the structure of existing tables in the database by adding, modifying, renaming, or dropping columns and constraints.

+#### Creation of column to table:
+To insert column in to a table, you specify the columns with the data type .
+A table can have one or more columns.

+#### Addition of columns to existing tables:
+To add new columns to existing tables, you specify the columns with the data type, and now you have the table that are altered.

+#### Dropping an existing column:
+You can delete columns in particular tables that you prefer to take out. while dropping a column note that You can't delete a column that has primary key or foreign key constraints.
+When you delete a column from a table, the column and all the data it contains are deleted.

+#### Inserting data into columns:
+To insert data into an column, The values that you want to insert must be inside the double quotes("").

 ## Primary-key tag
  Primary keys must contain unique values and cannot have NULL values.